Queen Elizabeth's husband, Philip, admitted to hospital | Entertainment

 Queen Elizabeth's husband, Philip, admitted to hospital

-Queen Elizabeth's husband, Prince Philip, was admitted to hospital on Tuesday evening as a precautionary measure, Buckingham Palace said.
+Prince Philip, Queen Elizabeth's 99-year-old husband, was admitted to hospital on Tuesday evening as a precautionary measure with an ailment that is not COVID related.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)